mustafablutt/VR-Chess-Multiplayer-Mobile-Game/README.md

-TVR Chess is a multiplayer mobile game developed using the Unity engine, paired with Google VR Cardboard and Agora SDK.
+VR Chess is a multiplayer mobile game developed using the Unity engine, paired with Google VR Cardboard and Agora SDK.
 This game allows users to play chess in a virtual reality environment, enhancing the traditional chess experience with the power of VR and the convenience of mobile platforms.

 # Overview